-Mark Nottingham has helped develop the Web and the Internet since the late 90’s.
+Mark Nottingham has helped to define and develop the Web and the Internet since the late 90’s.

-He has written, edited or substantially contributed to more than twenty IETF RFCs and W3C Recommendations about topics like HTTP, caching, linking, Web architecture, privacy and security.
+He has written, edited or substantially contributed to more than thirty IETF RFCs and W3C Recommendations about topics like HTTP, caching, linking, Web architecture, privacy and security.